karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 See https://github.com/karl-zylinski/odin-raylib-web for more info on how the web build works.

+See https://github.com/karl-zylinski/the-legend-of-tuna for a gamejam game I made using this template.
+It supports web builds.
+In fact, the web build support is ported backwards from that game into this template and the odin-raylib-web repository I mentioned just above.

 ## Assets
 You can put assets such as textures, sounds and music in the `assets` folder.
 That folder will be copied when a release build is created and also integrated into the web build.